 You can add all manner of veggies to a fritter – think grated sweet potato and zucchini, finely chopped baby spinach, chopped mushrooms or capsicum, cooked chicken or ham, and even tuna.

-Try different combinations and see what the kids are willing to try.
+Try different combinations and see what the kids are willing to try! highly recommend the sausage rolls recipe!

 Join the 28 Day Weight Loss Challenge TODAY!